-Licensing contracts - 6 most used contracts explained
+Licensing contracts – Understand the 6 most used Microsoft contracts

 When it comes to purchasing Microsoft software and services, it’s important to understand the different licensing contracts available as there are many different ones.
 In this guide we discuss the features, benefits and differences of the 6 main Microsoft licensing contracts.
 We offer licensing support to organizations of all sizes so they can manage their software and services needs.